"Half the money I spend on advertising is wasted; the trouble is I don't know which half."

 Attribution only works if you're tracking every meaningful interaction.
 Here's how to ensure comprehensive coverage.

-Install the HubSpot tracking code on every page and create custom events for high-intent actions like viewing pricing pages, using calculators, watching videos, downloading resources, and clicking schedule consultation buttons.
+Install the HubSpot tracking code on every page and create custom events for high-intent actions:

 All HubSpot marketing emails are automatically tracked.
 For paid advertising, connect your Google Ads, LinkedIn Ads, and Facebook accounts to enable automatic cost data import.